univec-ai/postvec/web/docs/index.md

 The extension, CLI, and their packages are under the **PostgreSQL License**.
 Converter weights are a separate UniVec product.
-The public registry is a subset; organisation accounts get the full catalogue.
-Embedding with the bundled open-weight MiniLM model is free and offline.
+The public registry is a subset; organisation accounts provide access to the full catalogue.
+The bundled open-weight MiniLM model operates offline and does not require registry access.

-## Next
+## Related documentation

 - [Embedding debt and vector lock-in](/docs/concepts/lock-in)
 - [Quick start](/docs/quickstart) — working search in one container